First and foremost DON'T PANIC.

 For research that will be funded from agencies outside of RIT, like NSF, DOE, etc, the HSRO and most funders employ a "just-in-time" approach which means submissions do not require review until a project officer at the agency indicates they will be funded and requests proof of human subjects review.
 If this is the case with your activity you may have a very short window of time between when you find out the activity will be funded and when you need to provide evidence of HSRO review.
 In these cases you may want to review and produce a draft of the submission paperwork so that you will be able to submit to the HSRO quickly.

-DEPARTMENT CHAIR and FACULTY SPONSOR SIGNATURE - Protocols will not be accepted without department chair and faculty sponsor approval - no exceptions can be made.
+DEPARTMENT CHAIR and FACULTY SPONSOR SIGNATURE - The Form A will not be accepted without department chair and faculty sponsor approval - no exceptions can be made.
 E-mailed pdfs, and faxed copies of the Form A cover page are acceptable.